ShirinG/ShirinG.github.io/_posts/2016-11-27-flu_outcome_ML_post.md

 [Penalized Discriminant Analysis](https://web.stanford.edu/~hastie/Papers/pda.pdf) is the penalized linear discriminant analysis and is also useful for when we have highly correlated features.

+This model classified 14 out of 23 cases correctly.

 ``` r
 set.seed(27)
 model_pda <- caret::train(outcome ~ .,